-Dr. Matthew Tift is a senior developer at Lullabot and host of Hacking Culture, a show about free software and the art of hacking.
+Dr. Matthew Tift is a senior developer at Lullabot and host of Hacking Culture, a show about free software and collective action.
+He has been writing and presenting about free software, meditation, and music regularly at academic and professional conferences for two decades.

-An active member of the Drupal community (mtift on drupal.org), Matthew is a Drupal 8 configuration system co-maintainer, organizer of the Twin Cities DrupalCamp since 2011, Drupal core contributor since 2010, and regular speaker at various conferences and user groups.
+An active member of the Drupal community, Matthew is a Drupal 8 configuration system co-maintainer, organizer of the Twin Cities DrupalCamp since 2011, and Drupal core contributor since 2010.
 He teaches coding with free software at various clubs and organizations to K-12 students in his local community.

 In 2012, while working at Wisconsin Public Radio, he helped organize the first radio broadcast in history where radio listeners could follow the digital score of a musical work online as it was broadcast over the airwaves.

-Matthew lives near Minneapolis, Minnesota, where he enjoys cycling, running, walking, meditation, and playing string quartets with his wife (viola) and two daughters (cello and violin).
+Matthew lives near Minneapolis, Minnesota, where he enjoys cycling, meditation, yoga, and playing string quartets with his wife (viola) and two daughters (cello and violin).